Cian-Chambliss/cef-pdf/README.md

 ```
 ### Running headless

-libcef has dependencies on X11, and requires an X11 server, so wen running headless where an X11 server is not available, you will want to run this under xvfb.
+libcef has dependencies on X11, and requires an X11 server, so when running headless where an X11 server is not available, you will want to run this under xvfb.

 ```
 xvfb-run cef-pdf --server